*Reprinted with permission from Dr. Sinatra's HeartMDInstitute

 According to the wisdom of Italian chefs, “there’s never enough garlic in a dish.”
 Including as much fresh garlic as you can handle in seasonings and sauces is a great way to reap the health benefits of garlic.
 By chopping or smashing raw garlic, we access allicin, its most medicinal compound.
 If the pungent aroma is more than you can stand, try taking 500–1,000 mg daily of an odor-free garlic supplement.

-Like garlic, ginger is also a natural blood thinner* and potent inflammatory agent, so much so that it is often referred to as “smart man’s aspirin.”
-Ginger is also commonly used as a digestive aid.
-It is particularly helpful for treating nausea, especially if due to motion sickness or medications like codeine or morphine.
+Like garlic, ginger is also a natural blood thinner* on my list of healthy herbs and spices.
+Garlic is such a powerful inflammatory agent that it is often referred to as “smart man’s aspirin.”
+Ginger is also commonly used as a digestive aid and is particularly helpful for treating nausea, especially if due to motion sickness or medications like codeine or morphine.

 You can get your daily ginger dose in a few ways.
-Peel and grate or chop ginger root and add it to sauces, stir-fries, soups and even fruit and vegetable blender drinks.
+Peel and grate or chop ginger root and add it to sauces, stir-fries, soups and even fruit and vegetable drinks.
 You can also make ginger tea from the root and drink it hot or cold; try it plain or with honey and lemon.
-If you don’t have the time to prepare your own meals and drinks with ginger, you can also take ginger in supplement form.
+If you don’t have the time to prepare your own ginger meals and drinks, you can also takeaginger supplement.

-Because onions and garlic belong to the same family of allium vegetables, they promote similar health benefits.
+Onions and garlic belong to the same family of allium vegetables due to this connection they promote similar health benefits.
 Not only can onions reduce the strongest chefs to tears, but they can help decrease levels of unhealthy fats in the blood, prevent clot formation and lower blood pressure.
-These translucent layered bulbs can also help lower blood sugar - even at the same rate as popular diabetes drugs.
+Among the most powerful of healthy herbs and spices, these translucent layered bulbs can also help lower blood sugar - even at the same rate as popular diabetes drugs.

-One of the reasons onions are so healthy, is that they contain two important flavonoid compounds that act as antioxidants: sulfur and quercetin.
+One of the reasons onions are such healthy herbs is because they contain two important flavonoid compounds that act as antioxidants: sulfur and quercetin.
 Quercetin supplements have been shown in studies to significantly reduce blood pressure in hypertensive patients (who took 730 mg of quercetin daily for one month).
 Researchers also suggest that quercetin may help people whose blood pressure is influenced by salt intake.

 To maximize their health benefits, onions are best consumed raw, possibly on sandwiches or in salads and salsas.
 If your taste buds simply can’t stand the characteristic onion “bite,” try adding them to cooked meals utilizing low heat methods (which will preserve the integrity of quercetin); simmer them in soups, cook them in olive oil over low heat until soft and add them to sauces and main or side dishes.